saptarshisarkar20/Spamming-Bot-works-with-all-types-of-chatting-platform/README.md

 ## What is a spam bot?
 Speaking generally, bots are computer programs that execute repetitive tasks, and they usually operate over the Internet.
 A spam bot is a specific type of bot that sends (or helps with sending) spam messages.
 A spam bot may also post spam in various places where users interact online, such as social media platforms or forums.

-It is a spamming bot to send messages with variation and repeated times.
+# It is a spamming bot to send messages with variation and repeated times.

-It has 6 modes still now-->
+## 6 modes still now-->

  1 : Send a text message repeated times.